bitprj/curriculum/Module4_Labs/concepts/Concepts/Queue-Concept.md

         self.items = []
 ```

-Just like a Stack, we are able to add and remove items from a queue.
+Just like a stack, we are able to add and remove items from a queue.

 ### Rules for Queue